 (ii) in employment as a person in charge of the day to day conduct of a place of business of a licensed travel agent in a State or Territory selling tickets, or arranging of rights of passage, for international travel, or international travel and accommodation.

-(5) For “Category B” business, being any business involving the sale of tickets, or the arrangement of rights of passage, for any travel, or travel and accommodation, other than Category A business, no qualifications are required.
+(5) For Category B business, being any business involving the sale of tickets, or the arrangement of rights of passage, for any travel, or travel and accommodation, other than Category A business, no qualifications are required.

 [Regulation 8AA inserted in Gazette 31 Dec 2004 p.
 7136-7.]